aappleby/matcheroni/README.md

 // The match function returns the _end_ of the match, or nullptr if there was no match. const char* result = my_pattern::match(text.data(), text.data() + text.size());

-// Since we matched "aabbaacc", this prints "xyz". printf("%s\n", result);
+// Since we matched "aabbaaccdef", this prints "xyz". printf("%s\n", result);
 ```